LeUnAiDeS/IOscope/README.md

 To understand the rate of the I/O requests of any given system, you should replace the Noop I/O scheduler files in your kernel by those ones:
 ```
-   elevator.h      => can be found on this path: ~kernelSource/include/linux/
+   elevator.h      => can be found in this path: ~kernelSource/include/linux/
-   noop-iosched.c  => can be found on this path: ~kernelSource/block/
+   noop-iosched.c  => can be found in this path: ~kernelSource/block/
 ```
 Then you can start the dedicated tool to analyze the I/O flow as follows:
 ```